Concave Utility Reinforcement Learning with Zero-Constraint Violations: Simulation Results

+To validate the performance of the \NAM\ algorithm and the \psrl\ algorithm, we run the simulation on the flow and service control in a single-serve queue, which was introduced in \citep{altman1991constrained}.
+Along with validating the performance of the proposed algorithms, we also compare the algorithms against the algorithms proposed in \cite{singh2020learning} and in \cite{chen2022learning} for model-based constrained reinforcement learning for infinite horizon MDPs.
+Compared to these algorithms, we note that our algorithm is also designed to handle concave objectives of expected rewards with convex constraints on costs with $0$ constraint violations.

-We consider a discrete-time queue with a buffer of finite size $L$.
-The state is the number of customers waiting in the queue with $S = L+1$.
-The system has two types of actions, service and flow, to control the number of customers.
-At time $t$, the agent takes action $a_t = (a_t(1), a_t(2))$ from a finite subset of $[0,1]\times[0,1]$, where $a_t(1)$ is the service action and $a_t(2)$ is the flow action.
-The service action $a_t(1)$ reduces the queue length by $1$ with probability $a_t(1)$, and the flow action increases the queue by $1$ with probability $a_t(2)$.
+In the queue environment, a discrete-time single-server queue with a buffer of finite size $L$ is considered.
+The number of customers waiting in the queue is considered as the state in this problem and thus $\vert S\vert=L+1$.
+Two kinds of the actions, service and flow, are considered in the problem and control the number of customers together.
+The action space for service is a finite subset $A$ in $[a_{min},a_{max}]$, where $0<a_{min}\leq a_{max}<1$.
+Given a specific service action $a$, the service a customer is successfully finished with the probability $b$.
+If the service is successful, the length of the queue will reduce by 1.
+Similarly, the space for flow is also a finite subsection $B$ in $[b_{min}, b_{max}]$.
+In contrast to the service action, flow action will increase the queue by $1$ with probability $b$ if the specific flow action $b$ is given.
 Also, we assume that there is no customer arriving when the queue is full.
-The precise environment and implementation details are provided in Appendix \ref{app:sim_details}.
+The overall action space is the Cartesian product of the $A$ and $B$.
+According to the service and flow probability, the transition probability can be computed and is given in the Table \ref{table:transition}.